 Source: Investor Presentation

-Free cash flow declined in the third quarter compared to the previous year, but this was due to higher cash purchases of property and equipment related to the build out of 5G.
-T-Mobile raised its free cash flow estimate to $700 to $900 million for the second half of 2020, $400 million higher than previously expected at the midpoint.
+Free cash flow increased in the frist quarter compared to the previous year.
+T-Mobile raised its free cash flow estimate to $7.2 to $7.6 billion for the whole year of 2022, $100 million higher than previously expected at the midpoint.

 Were it to pay a dividend, T-Mobile would need to use its free cash flow.
 Let’s assume that the company chose to allocate 50% of its free cash flow towards dividend payments.
-Using the company’s revised guidance, T-Mobile’s free cash flow totaled should be almost $3 billion in 2020.
-Therefore, T-Mobile could use $1.5 billion to pay each of its 1.24 billion shares outstanding an annual dividend of $1.21.
-Based off of the current share price of ~$132, T-Mobile’s dividend yield would be 0.92%.
+Using the company’s revised guidance, T-Mobile’s free cash flow totaled should be almost $7.4 billion in 2022.
+Therefore, T-Mobile could use $3.7 billion to pay each of its 1.24 billion shares outstanding an annual dividend of $2.98.
+Based on the current share price of ~$123, T-Mobile’s dividend yield would be 0.8%.

 There is a case to be made that T-Mobile could offer a higher dividend growth rate than its peers just based on its ability to grow earnings-per-share at a higher rate than either AT&T or Verizon.
 It is our belief that it isn’t likely that shareholders of the company’s peers would find that growth attractive enough to switch to the stock.